- December 1 – Early application deadline and decisions provided by end of January

 - March 15 – Final application deadline and decisions provided by end of April

 All application materials, including official transcripts from all schools attended and letters of recommendation, must be received in SOPHAS before the deadline in order to be reviewed.
 Applications completed after March 15th will not be considered.

-The Graduate Certificate in Public Health Admissions Committee considers each applicant holistically, on the basis of all components in the application.
-We encourage all interested applicants to apply, Successful applicants typically demonstrate the following characteristics:
+The Graduate Certificate in Public Health Admissions Committee considers each application holistically, on the basis of all components.
+We encourage all interested applicants to apply.
+Successful applicants typically demonstrate the following characteristics:

 - At least one college-level course in statistics or quantitative research methods

 - At least two years of full-time, post-baccalaureate health-related work experience

 Recognizing the serious challenges posed by the COVID-19 pandemic for student learning, faculty teaching, and academic performance assessment, the OHSU-PSU School of Public Health (SPH) asserts the following principles:

 As part of our ongoing practice of performing individualized and holistic reviews of each applicant, OHSU-PSU SPH admissions committees will take into account the significant disruptions and challenges associated with the 2020 COVID-19 pandemic when reviewing applicants’ academic transcripts and other application materials.

 As admissions committees review applications in future admissions cycles, we will respect decisions made by individual students and/or by their academic institutions with regard to the enrollment in or adoption of grading options of Satisfactory/Unsatisfactory, Pass/No Record, Credit/No Credit, Pass/Fail, Pass/Not Passed, and others during the pandemic disruptions.
 We strive to form future graduate student cohorts composed of intellectually strong, diverse, and resilient individuals who will make the most of their graduate education opportunities at the OHSU-PSU School of Public Health.